BBQtime/HNSCC-ct-pet-tumor-segmentation/README.md

 # PET/CT Head and Neck tumor auto-segmentation

-This is a repository for competition of MICCAI 2021: HECKTOR - head and neck gross tumor segmentation(GTV).
+This is a repository for competition of MICCAI 2021: HECKTOR - head and neck gross tumor volume(GTV) segmentation.